alxandru/yolov4_roundabout_traffic/README.md

 Note: If you don't have the YOLO weights you can use the [cfg/yolov4-tiny-bus-car_best.weights](cfg/yolov4-tiny-bus-car_best.weights).

-Also edit the `deepstream_app_config.txt` file specify the input video and to save the output to a mp4 file:
+Also edit the `deepstream_app_config.txt` file to specify the input video and to save the output to a mp4 file:

 ```bash
 ...